By Norman Winter, Horticulturist, Author and Garden Speaker

-To read the full article, pick up a copy of the July/August issue of LiveIt.
+To read more, pick up a copy of the September/October issue of LiveIt magazine.